Reconstructing Tornadoes in 3D with Gaussian Splatting: Conclusion

 \section{Conclusion}

 In this work, we demonstrate the feasibility of Gaussian splatting for NVS of a tornado in a controlled environment.
-Using vanilla 3DGS and manual postprocessing, a viable structure is produced using 8 distinct views.
+Using vanilla 3DGS and manual postprocessing, a viable structure is produced using eight distinct views.
 While imperfect, this exemplifies the promise of standard NVS algorithms, aided by manual postprocessing, for reconstructing a relatively featureless target object.
-Our work presents preliminary steps for conducting NVS on a tornado, a number of steps remain before this can be performed in the wild.
+Our work presents preliminary steps for conducting NVS on a small, idealized lab-based tornado; several steps remain before this methodology can be performed in the wild.

+Tornadic activity has been shifting towards the southeastern US in relation to climate change \cite{gensini_spatial_2018}, where safe observation of tornadoes is increasingly difficult and tornado-related risks are higher than in the Great Plains \cite{strader2024changes}.
+Understanding the 3D wind field of tornadoes to advance knowledge and improve forecasting may require utilizing existing datasets in novel ways.